East Zone cricket team (Bangladesh)

 The East Zone cricket team or Islami Bank East Zone is a first class cricket team that represents eastern Bangladesh in the Bangladesh Cricket League (BCL).
 It is a composite team of two Bangladeshi first-class teams: Chittagong Division and Sylhet Division.
 East Zone has played in the BCL from the opening 2012–13 season.

 In January 2018, they scored 735 runs for 6 wickets in their first innings against Central Zone in the 2017–18 Bangladesh Cricket League.
 This was the third-highest total in first-class cricket in Bangladesh and the second-highest total in the history of the Bangladesh Cricket League.

+In Round 3 of 2023–24 Bangladesh Cricket League, East Zone defeated North Zone by an innings and 112 runs.
+They finished the league as the table-toppers with 20 points, and clinched their maiden BCL title.